marcelpetrick/DevNotes/BeenThereSeenThat/20230918_Data_Science_on_AWS_Generative_AI_Dynamic_RAG_with_short_term_memory_Detecting_AI_Generated_Text/README.md

 * instructing the model to use a certain persona and being informal makes it really good at hiding ..
 * summary:
   * generated text detecting is important
-  * humans are doing a poor job in distringuishing generated texts
+  * humans are doing a poor job in distinguishing generated texts
-  * existing detectr approaches: watermarking, usperised and  zero shot detectors
+  * existing detector approaches: watermarking, supervised and  zero shot detectors
   * detectors perform well in  standard cases but new LLM poses challenges
   * detectors are very vulnerable to adversarial attacks
   ![](img19.png)